SBRG/MASSpy/INSTALL.rst

    -  Use ``sudo pip install python-libsbml`` on Mac/Linux

 2. `lxml <http://lxml.de/>`_ to speed up read/write of SBML level 3 files.
-You can install all packages directly by .. code:: shell
+You can install all packages directly by:

 	pip install "masspy[all]"